-The aims & objectives of the Society/Club are as follows:
+The aims & objectives of the Club are as follows:

-1. To introduce new members to mountain biking and allow them to progress safely.
+- 1. To introduce new members to Road and Mountain biking and allow them to progress safely. - 2.
+To help intermediate and experienced cyclists improve their skills in a social setting.

 3. Membership